Ampage/GOL/rules.md

 File Read
 =========
 The initial configuration (which cells are dead and which cells are live) should be read in from a file called initial_config.txt.
-Again, X means dead, O means love.
+Again, X means dead, O means alive.
 The file will have 80 lines, each with 41 characters (41 because of the new line character!).
-« ALMOST DONE »
+« DONE »